 The student bowed deeply.

 I think this is the essence of friendship.
 A good friend is someone who will catch you when you fall but not be a crutch.
 Friendship doesn’t mean that you never challenge the other person or only agree to whatever they want to do or say.
-It is about expressing your honest opinion but respecting their right of making choices they see fit.
+It is about expressing your honest opinion but respecting their right to make choices they see fit.
 When you be a crutch, you actually impede their growth.
-A pupa never turns into a butterfly without resistance, a seed never becomes a sapling without cutting through the resistance of earth.
+A pupa never turns into a butterfly without resistance, a seed never becomes a sapling without cutting through the resistance of the earth.

 The one who blindly agrees with you just so you are happy, or the one who is only happy if you do things the way they want, such a person is not your friend because true friendships are forged in freedom and thrive on a sense of equality.
 Any relationship where one person is constantly on his or her toes to please the other person, will one day fall apart.
 Without fail.
 Because it’s not practical and soon it’ll get very tiring.
 Agreeing to disagree is how two friends end any undesirable argument.

-A true friendship offers the personal space to lead the life you have chosen for yourself.
+A true friendship offers personal space to lead the life you have chosen for yourself.
 And the only way to have a good friend, a lifelong friend, is to be one.
 Ralph Waldo Emerson had said something along those lines.

-On the other hand, when two female friends have a day out, they may talk about shopping and all, but there’s room to talk about each other too.
+On the other hand, when two female friends have a day out, they may talk about shopping and such things, but there’s room to talk about each other too.
 They tend to share what’s going on in their lives (if they are true friends).
-It’s one the primary reasons why friendships can be transformational because you get heard without being judged.
+It’s one of the primary reasons why friendships can be transformational because you get heard without being judged.
 And that’s what a true friend is: someone you trust and who listens to you without judging you.